Quansight-Labs/free-threaded-compatibility/docs/porting.md

 On both the free-threaded and GIL-enabled build, you will see the output of this script randomly vary.

-We can ensure the above script has determistic answers by adding a lock to our counter:
+We can ensure the above script has deterministic answers by adding a lock to our counter:

 ```python
 import threading